JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

     ```

 2. Open the `shared/build.gradle.kts` file and add a reference to the version catalog entry
-   to the section that configures the `commonMain` source set:
+   in the `commonMain` source set configuration:

     ```kotlin
     kotlin {